SajjadAliDev12/HospitalProject/README.md

 Bash
 dotnet run --project Hospital.API
-The API will start at https://localhost:xxxx.
-Ensure this URL matches the base URL in your WPF ApiService.
+The API will start at https://localhost:5000.

 Launch the Desktop Application:
 Open a new terminal window and run: